nicercode/2016-02-01-ResBaz/lessons/01-intro_r/data-structures.md

 It doesn't print out like a vector.
 Prints a new line for each element.

 Elements are indexed by double brackets.
-Single brackets will still return a(nother) list.
+Single brackets will still return another list.

 ---